dasrefactor/seriesseed/equity/Series Seed - Preferred Stock Investment Agreement.md

 20:

-KEY HOLDERS:
+FOUNDERS:
-Name, Address and E-Mail of Key Holder / Shares of Common Stock Held
+Name, Address and E-Mail of Founder / Shares of Common Stock Held

 1: